Matsuyama Castle 松山城

 Matsuyama Castle is perched on top of Mt.
 Katsuyama, and can be reached by ropeway, chairlift, or on foot.

 Access to the area is about a five-minute walk from the Okaido Station tram stop.
 To get to Okaido Station, take the number five tram line from Matsuyama JR Station.
-From Matsuyama Station, take the number two or three tram line, then the chairlift or ropeway to the top of the mountain.
+Matsuyama City Station, take the number two or three tram line, then the chairlift or ropeway to the top of the mountain.
 Alternatively, you can take the path from Ninomaru Historical Gardens by Matsuyama Shiroyama Park at the base of the mountain for a pleasant 15-minute walk.

 One of the twelve